 Data Analysis

 The survey returned data for both quantitative and qualitative analysis through the use of open-ended questions.
-We calculated preliminary descriptive statistics for the sample data.
+We conducted a preliminary descriptive statistics for the sample data.
 Additionally, we performed preliminary comparisons of mean, preliminary correlational analysis, and various preliminary regression analyses.
 We analyzed the qualitative data for themes that might suggest hypotheses for future studies.

 The survey included four open-ended questions, which provided the respondents the opportunity to describe barriers and supports surrounding their reintegration following incarceration in their own words.
 The questions were as follows (also see Appendix A):